The Sarai at Toria is the vision of a husband and wife partnership with a passion for wildlife and conservation.

 His pioneering ten-year research on tigers took place in the Panna Tiger Reserve and has been immortalised

 in the BBC Natural World documentary, "Tigers of the Emerald Forest".

-Joanna Van Gruisen originates from the U.K. but has lived in the sub-continent for over thirty years.
+Joanna Van Gruisen is from the U.K. but she has lived in the sub-continent for over thirty years.